bcameron1231/SharePoint-Framework/react-hubsite-securitytrim-navbar/README.md

   * `gulp bundle --ship`
   * `gulp package-solution --ship`
 * upload the content of the ./temp/deploy subfolder of the sample root folder into your CDN
-* add the react-hubsite-securitytrim-navbar.appkg to the "Apps for SharePoint" library of the AppCatalog in your tenant.
+* add the reactHubsiteNavbar.appkg to the "Apps for SharePoint" library of the AppCatalog in your tenant.
 You may find the .appkg file in the project rootfolder/sharepoint/solution

 ## Features